Structural modulation, physical properties, and electronic band structure of the kagome metal UCr$_6$Ge$_6$: Results and Discussion

 A review of possible Cr--Ge and U--Ge binary impurity phases finds no compounds with a transition near 30~K \cite{zagryazhskii1968magnetic,kolenda1980esca,sato1983magnetic,sato1988electrical,onuki1992magnetic,troc2002magnetotransport,ghimire2012complex,ji2025small}, and there are no reported U--Cr binary compounds \cite{venkatraman1985CrU}.
-A possible ternary impurity phase is U$_3$CrGe$_5$, which has a reported transition near 25-30~K, though that transition may also be extrinsic \cite{moussa2019overview}.
-Assuming the magnetic susceptibility jump in Ref.~\cite{moussa2019overview} and the feature in Fig.~\ref{fig:mag}a are from U$_3$CrGe$_5$, the estimated impurity fraction is $<1$~wt\% of the sample.
-Moreover, the magnitude of the jump varied significantly between \UCG\ samples (up to 4$\times$ larger than in Fig.~\ref{fig:mag}).
+A possible ternary impurity phase is U$_3$CrGe$_5$, which has a reported ferromagnetic transition near 25-30~K, though that transition may also be extrinsic \cite{moussa2019overview}. {Notably, the magnitude of the susceptibility jump varied significantly between \UCG\ batches (up to 4$\times$ larger than in Fig.~\ref{fig:mag}), as did the anisotropic $\chi$($T$) high-temperature data and the $M$($H$) low-field data (see the Supplemental Material \cite{supplement}).
+Therefore, we assume that the magnetic susceptibility jump in Ref.~\cite{moussa2019overview} and the feature in Fig.~\ref{fig:mag}(a) are from the same magnetic impurity.}

-If one assumes that the U $5f$ electrons in \UCG\ are itinerant and their Pauli paramagnetism contributes to the magnetic susceptibility, the estimated Pauli susceptibility is $\chi_0 \sim1.2\times10^{-3}$ emu/mol, given a Wilson ratio $R_W$ [\,=($\pi^2 k_B^2/\mu_{eff})(\chi_0/\gamma$)\,] of 1 and the measured Sommerfeld coefficient $\gamma=86.5$ mJ/mol-K$^2$ discussed below.
+If one assumes that the U $5f$ electrons in \UCG\ are itinerant and their Pauli paramagnetism contributes to the magnetic susceptibility, the estimated Pauli susceptibility is $\chi_0 \sim1.2\times10^{-3}$ emu/mol, given a Wilson ratio $R_W$ [\,=($\pi^2 k_B^2/\mu_{eff})(\chi_0/\gamma$)\,] of 1 {for a noninteracting electron gas} and the measured Sommerfeld coefficient $\gamma=86.5$ mJ/mol-K$^2$ discussed below.
 This $\chi_0$ is $\sim$3.5$\times$ smaller than the measured value.
 If this interpretation is correct, then either there may be U $5f$ ferromagnetic correlations, or a paramagnetic contribution from the Cr $d$-electrons may dominate the magnetic susceptibility.